jayeskay/aws-transit-data/docs/README.md

 ## Analysis

 The average trip distance and cost across both green and yellow rides is calculated in the final model, as is the cost (in USD) per kilometer.
+This final calculation will be customizable in the final dashboard (in Metabase).